rsksmart/rbtc-faucet/README.md

 ```

 You'll need a running blockchain in order to run this environment.
 To do this, you can run a local ganache and point it at _dev-config.json_, **RSK_NODE** variable.
+Notice that you won't be able to get a real [explorer](https://explorer.testnet.rsk.co/) link because you're running a local blockchain instead of an RSK one!

 For this environment you can use a test captcha service with this config (at __dev-config.json__).